1. CHECK YOUR ELIGIBILITY

 2. SUBMIT YOUR APPLICATION VIA YOUR HOME UNIVERSITY

-- Your home university nominates you for exchange at Macquarie University and supplies a copy of your official transcript.
+- Your home university nominates you for exchange at Macquarie University and will need to supply a copy of your official transcript and evidence of your English language proficiency (if applicable).

 - Your home university will receive the application link, which they will then pass on to you.

-- You will need to complete the online application and upload:
+- You will need to complete the online application and upload a copy of your passport.

 Keep in mind that several courses have prerequisites to ensure you're ready for study in that area.
 Check the prerequisites in the handbook and make sure your course isn't listed as a restricted unit for Exchange students.